saakeeb/saakeeb/README.md

 - 🌱 I’m currently learning **ReactJS and other library and framework**

-- 👨‍💻 All of my projects are available at [https://nazmus-sakib.web.app/](https://nazmus-sakib.web.app/)

 - 💬 2022 Goals: **Redux, TypeScript, Next.js**

 - 📫 How to reach me **sakib14april@gmail.com**